LearnWeb3DAO/MEV-Practical/README.md

 ![](https://i.imgur.com/jJJTWkT.png)

-Replace `YOUR-PRIVATE-KEY` with the private key of an account in which you have Goerli ether, to get some Goerli ether try out [this faucet](https://goerlifaucet.com/)
+Replace `YOUR-PRIVATE-KEY` with the private key of an account in which you have Goerli Ether, to get some Goerli ether try out [this faucet](https://goerlifaucet.com/)

-Now it's time to write some code that will help us interact with flashbots.
+Now it's time to write some code that will help us interact with Flashbots.

 Create a new file under `scripts` folder and name it `flashbots.js` and add the following lines of code to it